Skip to content

 }

 You have access to the raw request data such as headers or the request body by accessing app (which is vweb.Context).
 If you want to read the request body, you can do that by calling app.req.data.
-To read the request headers, you just call app.req.header and access the header you want example. app.req.header.get(.content_type).
+To read the request headers, you just call app.req.header and access the header you want, for example app.req.header.get(.content_type).
 See struct Header for all available methods (v doc net.http Header).
-It has, too, fields for the query, form, files.
+It also has fields for the query, form, and files.

 - Parameter Arrays